DigitallyRefined/passkey-passwordless/README.md

 <details>
 <summary>Via Windows Terminal</summary>

-To view WebAuthn keys stored by Windows Hello, from a command prompt, run:
+To view Passkeys stored by Windows Hello, from a command prompt, run:

 `certutil -csp NGC -key`

-WebAuthn keys have names that look like `<sid>/<guid>/FIDO_AUTHENTICATOR//<rpIdHash>_<user id>`
+Passkeys have names that look like `<sid>/<guid>/FIDO_AUTHENTICATOR//<rpIdHash>_<user id>`

-You need to identify the key that you want to delete, and then to delete a WebAuthn key, from an administrator command prompt, run:
+You need to identify the key that you want to delete, and then to delete a Passkey, from an administrator command prompt, run:

 `certutil -csp NGC -delkey <name>` Replacing `<name>` with the full pathname from the output of the command above.
 </details>